 I’ll get into all the history fun facts in a bit.
 The main reason is simply that it’s so unique and different!
 To me, it was more of an attraction rather than just a lunchtime sit-down.

 We had a super treat awaiting us as well.
 The manager, James Malinn, took us on a tour of the restaurant and brought life to the building.

 Note: the staff are super friendly and are a wealth of knowledge.
 I would really recommend asking them to show you around, or giving a bit of history.
 It will allow you and your kids to really get a feel for the place.

-1. The entire restaurant is like a museum – Once we got seated and ordered the food we started our tour.
-There are pictures of all the different high profiled people that have visited the restaurant.
+1. The entire restaurant is like a museum – Once we got seated and ordered the food, we started our tour.
+There are pictures of all the different high-profile people that have visited the restaurant.
 You can read and enjoy the photos all along the walls of the ‘Hall of Fame’ and in the different rooms.
 A number of different United States Presidents made this their regular eatery while in town.

-2. The Kennedy Booth – It’s also important to remember that this place was the number one restaurant for the Kennedy Clan and JFK used to frequent here for almost all his life.
-The booth is upstairs in a more private area and he used to actually do a lot of his writing, talking and contemplating when serving term in the White House while visiting his home state.
+2. The Kennedy Booth – It’s also important to remember that this place was the number one restaurant for the Kennedy Clan and JFK used to frequent it here for almost all his life.
+The booth is upstairs in a more private area, and he used to actually do a lot of his writing, talking, and contemplating when serving a term in the White House while visiting his home state.

 3. The Raw Bar – In 1830 the first owners placed this raw Oyster bar which was the original restaurant and a fun hang out for Bostonians.

 Fun fact – the toothpick was first used at the Oyster Bar.